dtcooper/tomato/README.md

 - [ ] A large clock in the UI
 - [ ] Make weights for previous 24 hours...
 AND reflect that in front-end (day-of pill) and back-end (sortable)... will require change to `END_DATE_PRIORITY_WEIGHT_MULTIPLIER`
+- [ ] Stop playing at end of current asset.
+(Stop playing in 3s with fadeout as well?)

 Other things
 - [ ] Ability to do speech synthesis / pull asset from API? / weather